top of page

 9. Do you like the franchisor’s staff—those people with whom you will be working?

 One of the most important elements of a franchise is the ongoing support and contact you will have with the franchisor.
-For this reason, you should feel comfortable with the people you will interact with for a number of years.
-Take time to get to know the main people that you will be working with and make sure you are comfortable with talking to them each and everyday as well as voicing your opinions about what you think they should be helping you with.
-But the relationship is two sided, in order for them to have respect for you as a business partner, you will need to fulfill your obligations as a franchisee.
+For this reason, you should feel comfortable with the people you will interact with for several years.
+Take time to get to know the main people that you will be working with and make sure you are comfortable with talking to them every day as well as voicing your opinions about what you think they should be helping you with.
+But the relationship is two-sided, for them to have respect for you as a business partner, you will need to fulfill your obligations as a franchisee.

 10. Do you have family support?